-Schools must develop procedures for student pick-up and drop off that support physical distancing of 2 metres between all persons (except household members or cohorted children/students and staff), support respiratory etiquette and access to hand hygiene.
-The driver should be provided with a protective zone, which may include: 2 metre physical distance; Physical barrier; Non-medical mask; or Other Students must be assigned seats and a record of this seating plan must be kept in order to assist with contact tracing in the case of a student being a case of COVID-19.
+COVID-19 at least once to confirm that it is not the source of their symptoms before entering or returning to the school.
+If two or more staff/students within a cohort are identified as having symptoms consistent with COVID-19, the school should follow outbreak notification procedures as per routine zone protocols (under review for September 2020).
+Student Transportation Parents and children/students should not be in the pick-up area or enter the bus if they have symptoms of COVID-19.
+The driver should be provided with a protective zone, which may include: 2 metre physical distance; Physical barrier; Non-medical mask; or Other Students should be assigned seats and a record of this seating plan should be kept in order to assist with contact tracing in the case of a student being a case of COVID-19.
 Students who live in the same household should be seated together.
-Schools must develop procedures for student loading, unloading and transfers that support physical distancing of 2 metres between all persons (except household members) and may include: Children/students start loading from the back seats to the front of bus.
+Schools should develop procedures for student loading, unloading and transfers that support physical distancing of 2 metres between all persons (except household members), when possible and may include: Children/students start loading from the back seats to the front of bus.
 Where feasible, limit the number of students per bench unless from the same household.
 Students start unloading from the front seats to the back of bus.
 If a child becomes symptomatic during the bus trip, a mask may be made available.
 The driver will contact the school to make the appropriate arrangements to pick up the child/student (see Responding to Illness above).
 Bus cleaning and records.
-Increase frequency of cleaning and disinfection of hightouch surfaces, such as door handles, window areas, rails, steering wheel, mobile devices and GPS prior to each run.
 It is recommended that vehicle cleaning logs be kept.
-Work Experience Work experience may resume as long as the risk of infection is and other Learning Experiences mitigated for all participants.
-LVALIEURES If the work experience placement is in a workplace, the shild/atudant is expected to follow health rules act out by the child/student is expected to follow health rules set out by the workplace which must comply with the Workplace Guidance for Business Owners .
-June 10, 2020 11 Abertan
+Work Experience and other Learning Experiences Work experience may resume as long as the risk of infection is mitigated for all participants.

-If two or more individuals outside of the same cohort are required to come within 2 metres of one another for the purpose of instruction, practice, or undertaking examinations, additional protections must be instituted such as engineering controls (barriers or partitions) or use of masks by all individuals in close contact.
+If the work experience placement is in a workplace, the child/student is expected to follow health rules set out by the workplace which should comply with the Workplace Guidance for Business Owners.
 The time that individuals are in close contact should be kept to a minimum.
 Use of shared items or equipment should be avoided.
 Equipment that must be shared should be cleaned and disinfected before and after each use, AND users should perform hand hygiene before and after each use.
 Learning experiences involving unprotected in-person singing or playing wind instruments may pose an increased risk of transmission and should be postponed at this time.
 Alternatives such as recording or live-streaming individual performers in separate locations should be pursued.
 Sports practices and outdoor activities may proceed in accordance with sector specific guidance.
 Guidelines for resuming indoor sport are under development and will be posted shortly.
 For more guidance on outdoor sports and recreation, refer to the Guidance for Outdoor Recreation.
-International Students/Programs Once Canada lifts travel restrictions and non-essential international travel resumes, international travel programs and international education programs in Alberta can resume if quarantine requirements and public health orders are followed.
+Internetional International Students/Programs Once Canada lifts travel restrictions and non-essential international travel resumes, international travel programs and international education programs in Alberta can resume if quarantine requirements and public health orders are followed.